Dysmenorrhea - Medical Condition

 Your doctor may prescribe medications or other remedies depending on the cause of the dysmenorrhea.

 Primary dysmenorrhea is usually treated by medication such as an analgesic medication.
-Many women find relief with nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.*
+Many people find relief with nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.*

 Some doctors may prescribe hormone medications.
 Oral contraceptives also may also help reduce the severity of the symptoms.
 Nausea and vomiting may be relieved with an antinausea (antiemetic) medication, but these symptoms usually disappear without treatment as cramps subside.
 Implantable contraception and progesterone IUDs, which release low levels of the hormone progesterone, have also been found to be very helpful in decreasing pain.

-Women who do not respond after three months of treatment with NSAIDs and hormonal contraceptives may have secondary dysmenorrhea.
+Those who do not respond after 3 months of treatment with NSAIDs and hormonal contraceptives may have secondary dysmenorrhea.
 Treatment for secondary dysmenorrhea will vary with the underlying cause.
 Diagnostic laparoscopy, other hormonal treatments, or trial of transcutaneous electrical nerve stimulation (TENS) are potential next steps.
 Surgery can be done to remove fibroids or to widen the cervical canal if it is too narrow.

 In addition to the above, other non-medicinal treatments for the pain of dysmenorrhea include: